 Isothane Ltd understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of all our customers and will only collect and use personal data in ways that are described here and in way that is consistent with our obligations and your rights under the law.
+We respect and value the privacy of all our employees and customers and will only collect and use personal data in ways that are described here and in way that is consistent with our obligations and your rights under the law.

 - What Does This Notice Cover?

 This Privacy Information explains how we use your personal data: how it is collected, how it is held, and how it is processed.
 It also explains your rights under the law relating to your personal data.

 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.